DataLabTechTV/datalabtechtv.github.io/content/posts/labstore-part-3-benchmarking/index.md

 #### Just Commands

-In order to run the benchmark process, we first need to ensure we have deployed the required infrastructure using Docker, by running `just infra up` from the root of the repo.
+In order to run the benchmark process, we first need to ensure we have deployed the required infrastructure using Docker, by running `just infra benchmark-up` from the root of the repo.
 This will provision the Docker Compose services described in the previous sections.

 Then, from the root of the repo, running `just benchmark all` will trigger the benchmark process.
 This will measure the available bandwidth using `iperf3`, via the `bandwidth` command, and then run the benchmark for LabStore, MinIO, Garage, SeaweedFS, and RustFS, in this order, via the `stores` command.
 Both `bandwidth` and `stores` will produce several JSON output files that we then process using DuckDB via the `analysis` command.
 The output will be the ranking tables for `DELETE`, `GET`, `PUT`, and `STAT` requests, as we run `warp` in `mixed` mode, followed by a `termgraph` plot, both based on the median objects per second, processed for each request.